 Good to Know

-• ☀️ Summer highs of 28-31°C with barely any rain from June to September – proper scorching beach weather
+• ☀️ Weather - Summer highs of 28-31°C with barely any rain from June to September.
+The sea hits 24-26°C by August, proper warm swimming.

 We've got a couple of lovely options in Barbati itself – but if you'd like more choice, check out nearby Dassia or Kassiopi which have plenty more options, or browse all of our hotels in Corfu.